1871fotc/fotc/docs/headstones/index.md

 Toowong Cemetery contains:

 - Queensland's oldest surviving headstones from the 1830's
-- headstones moved from Paddington Cemetery (1844 - 1875) to Toowong Cemetery in the 1910's
+- headstones moved from Paddington Cemetery (1844 - 1875) in the 1910's
 - headstones of people buried at Toowong Cemetery since 1871

 <!-- Show below memorable memorials not in BCC self-guided walks (photos of ralston, mayne, oldest ) -->